 Rather than becoming aware and peaceful, we become restless and anxious.
-We build unrealistic expectations from people, and when they’re not fulfilled, we create resentments.
-That is how conflicts happen, and relationships break, but we don’t allow ourselves to sit back and look at what is going on within.
+We build unrealistic expectations from people, and when they’re not fulfilled, we create resentment.
+That is how conflicts happen and relationships break, but we don’t allow ourselves to sit back and look at what is going on within.

 We remain obsessed with “fixing” the outer world.
 We take responsibility for other people’s emotions but don’t want to pay any attention to our own.
 In fact, we want other people to take responsibility for our emotional state.

 “It’s your job to make me feel better because I’m unwilling to take a peek inside myself.”
 People don’t say it out loud, but that’s what’s happening in the world.
 We try to control people and manipulate them thinking it will give us happiness.

 Is the Ego evil?

 The above article is a sample from my latest book – The End of “Me & My Story.”
 You can get it here on Amazon.